Weston-super-Mare railway station: 1884 station

 The 1866-built signal box was listed at Grade II by Historic England on 17 August 1987.
 The main station buildings were given the same status on 20 November 2017.

+Future

+In September 2024, planning permission was granted for lifts to be installed at the station, enabling step-free interchange between the platforms.

 Services

+The station is served by two train operating companies: